-This award recognizes a woman who has become a successful job creator and significant contributor to the economy of Greater Vancouver through her entrepreneurial initiatives.Download the Nomination Form
+This award recognizes a female or female identified individual who has become a successful job creator and significant contributor to the economy of Greater Vancouver through their entrepreneurial initiatives.Download the Nomination Form

 Claudia Lane Sjoberg

 Claudia developed a new business model for children’s recreation instruction delivery for over 55,000 children every year.
 Pedalheads programs teach active life skills that significantly impact children’s confidence and independence.
 She refined and systematized the programs, training administration and execution of our bike, swim and sport program and have successfully expanded our camps to more than 120 locations across Canada and the United States.

 She developed a team culture of fun, collaboration and opportunity for advancement.
 They hire more than 1600 students and other part time employees to operate the camps every year, as well as 36 full time staff.
 Additionally, they have a robust junior instructor program where they mentor and provide experience to several hundred “instructors in training.”